NaaeemMalik/my-Chromium-forks/docs/vscode_python.md

-# Debugging GTX Browser Python With The VSCode Debugger
+# Debugging GTx Browser Python With The VSCode Debugger

 ## Before You Begin